Iglesia ni Cristo: God the Father, Jesus Christ and the Holy Spirit

 The Iglesia ni Cristo believes that God the Father is the creator deity and the only true God.
-INC rejects the traditional Christian belief in the Trinity as heresy, adopting a version of unitarianism.
-They believe that this position is attested by Jesus Christ and the Apostles.
+The INC regards the traditional, mainstream Christian doctrine of the Trinity as heresy, adopting a version of unitarianism.
+The church holds that its position was attested by Jesus and the 12 apostles in the New Testament.

 Christ and the Apostles are united in teaching how many and who is the real God.
 Similar to other true Christians, according to Apostle Paul, there is only one God, the Father—not the Son and more so not the Holy Spirit.
 The Apostles also did not teach that there is one God who has three personas who are also Gods.… It [Trinity] is not found in the Holy Scriptures or the Bible, and if [Catholic] priests ever use the Bible to prove this teaching of theirs, all are based only on suppositions and presumptions.